UP | HOME

 (require 'org-protocol)

 Most common desktop environments (Gnome, KDE et al) comply with the XDG Desktop Entry Specification.
-This means setting up emacsclient as the org-protocol handler using a .desktop file can be regarded as a, in most cases, standard way to set this up in most common desktop environments.
+This means setting up emacsclient as the org-protocol handler using a .desktop file can be regarded as a standard way to set this up in most common desktop environments.

 Some environments, e.g. Gnome as of Gnome 3, have deprecated other configuration methods, e.g. gconftool-2 to set-up protocol handling.